newaetech/ChipShover/stages/medres-chipshover/Rev0Assembly.md

 Due to the spacing at the ChipShover controller the ChipShover mating side cannot use a backshell.
 Thus you may be limited to IDC style cables for off the shelf cables.

-The X/Y/Z/ axis cables have been labelled to make setup quicker.
+The X/Y/Z/ axis cables have been labelled to make setup quicker (the cables being electrically identical).
 To connect them:

 1. Connect each cable to the DB9 connector on each stage.
 The Z axis connector is straight up and the cable should be routed to a cable mount, the X and Y axis cables are right-angle and will route the cable downward for a cleaner workspace.
 2. Tighten screws on the stage end connector.